Perspectives of Iran

 State Department Warning:

-At the time of printing (November 2017) there is a State Department Warning for Iran which has been in place since the early 1980’s.
+At the time of the printing of the brochure (January 2019) there is a State Department Warning for Iran which has been in place since the early 1980’s.
 We recommend reading the warning which is mainly addressed to those Iranian Americans who hold US citizenship.
 The warning can be accessed at https://travel.state.gov/content/passports/en/alertswarnings/iran-travel-warning.html

 Commonwealth Club Travel and Distant Horizons act only in the capacity of agents for the hotels, airlines, bus companies, railroads, ship lines or owners or contractors providing accommodations, transportation or other services.
 As a result, all coupons, receipts or tickets are issued subject to the terms and conditions specified by the supplier.
 By acceptance of tour membership, the participant agrees that neither Commonwealth Club Travel, Distant Horizons nor any of its subsidiaries shall become liable or responsible for personal injury, damage to persons or property, loss, delay or irregularity caused by persons not controlled by it, such as (without limitation) airlines, bus and shipping companies, suppliers of accommodations or other services, or resulting from any acts of God, defects in vehicles, strikes, wars, whether declared or otherwise, civil disturbances, medical or customs regulations, acts of terrorism, epidemics or government restrictions.
 Commonwealth Club Travel and Distant Horizons cannot be held responsible for unfavorable weather or closure of access routes due to bad weather conditions.
 Commonwealth Club Travel and Distant Horizons are not responsible for any additional expenses or liability sustained or incurred by the participant as a result of the above mentioned causes.